shreyas-girjapure/Salesforce-Permission-Debugger/Questions.md

 1. Get all fields of objects
     `select id ,DataType, DeveloperName, DurableId, EntityDefinition.QualifiedApiName,  ReferenceTo, RelationshipName from FieldDefinition where EntityDefinition.QualifiedApiName In ('AccessCheck__c','Account')`

-1. Get all permissions and Profil for a user
+1. Get all permissions and Profile for a user

     `select id ,PermissionSetId ,PermissionSet.ProfileId ,PermissionSet.IsOwnedByProfile,PermissionSet.Profile.name  from PermissionSetAssignment  where AssigneeId = '0052x0000057gF8AAI'`